 The centrality of the collisions at the BRAHMS interaction region was extracted from charged particle multiplicity densities measured with a multiplicity array (MA).
 The MA array consists of a coaxial arrangement of Si strip detectors and scintillator tiles surrounding the intersection region [47].
-The Si strip detectors and scintillator tiles give independent measurement of charged-particle multiplicities allowing the two measurements to be averaged in the final determination.
 The pseudo-rapidity coverage of the MA is approximately $-2.2 < \eta < 2.2$.
-The centrality selection is derived from minimum-bias trigger events, which are defined using two Zero Degree Calorimeters (ZDC), requiring energy deposit equivalent to at least one neutron in each of the two detectors and also requiring a signal in the MA in order to reject Coulomb dissociation events [45, 46].
-The uncertainty in the centrality determination from multiplicity distributions is estimated to be $\pm 3\%$ for the most central bin.
+The centrality selection is derived from minimum-bias trigger events, which are defined using two Zero Degree Calorimeters (ZDC), requiring energy deposit equivalent to at least one neutron in each of the two detectors and also requiring a signal in the MA in order to reject Coulomb dissociation events [46, 48].
+The uncertainty in the centrality determination from our multiplicity distributions is estimated to be $\pm 4\%$ of the size of the bin for the 0-20% bin.
 The fraction of the inclusive yield lost by the minimum-bias trigger is estimated to be about 4% and was corrected for.